apache/camel/CONTRIBUTING.md

 We recommend using github PRs instead of manual patch files.
 Especially for bigger patches.

 Most IDEs can create nice patches now very easily. e.g. in Eclipse just right click on a file/directory and select Team -> Create Patch.
-Then just save the patch as a file and attach it to the corresponding issue on our https://issues.apache.org/jira/browse/CAMEL[JIRA issue tracker].
+Then just save the patch as a file and attach it to the corresponding issue on our [JIRA issue tracker](https://issues.apache.org/jira/browse/CAMEL).
 If you're a command line person try the following to create the patch

     diff -u Main.java.orig Main.java >> patchfile.txt